-As SAS is easy-to-learn language, it is very preferred from the beginners in the analytics industry.
+SAS is an easy-to-learn language.
+It is preferred by beginners in the analytics area.

-MATLAB is a numerical computing language that is a fast, stable, works with solid algorithms for complex math and has a place in a lot of applications.
+MATLAB is a numerical computing language that is fast and stable.
+It works with solid algorithms for complex math and has a place in a lot of applications.

 MATLAB is known as a hard-core language among mathematicians, data scientists, and scientists who deal with sophisticated systems.

-Scala is one more Java-based programming language and is becoming a preferred weapon for those doing machine learning at high-volume data sets and creating high-level algorithms.
+Scala is a Java-based programming language.
+It is becoming a preferred tool for those using machine learning at high-volume data sets and creating high-level algorithms.

 The code written on Scala runs practically anywhere that Java runs.
-It makes Scala a vigorous general purpose language that is very good for data science.
+This makes Scala a very powerful general-purpose language.

-Julia is a kind of a newcomer to watch when it comes to modern data scientist qualifications and skills.
-It is a high-level dynamic language for programming that aims to meet the needs of high-performance numerical analysis.
+Julia is a newcomer to watch when it comes to modern data scientist’s qualifications and skills.
+It is a high-level dynamic language that aims to meet the needs of high-performance numerical analysis.

-In fact, Julia is an impressive language that gains a great popularity amongst the data scientists and is adopted by some major companies including many operating in the finance industry.
+Julia is an impressive language that gains great popularity amongst data scientists.
+It is adopted by some major companies including many operating in the finance industry.

-An aspiring person needs to be familiar with at least 3 of the above data scientist qualifications and skills.
-Most of the data professionals use Python, R, and SQL on a daily basis.
+An aspiring person needs to be familiar with at least 3 of the above data scientist skills.
+Most of the data professionals use Python, R, and SQL daily.